Celesta: Jazz

 Since Earl Hines took it up in 1928, other jazz pianists have occasionally used the celesta as an alternative instrument.
 In the 1930s, Fats Waller sometimes played celesta with his right hand and piano simultaneously with his left hand.
 Other notable jazz pianists who occasionally played the celesta include Memphis Slim, Meade "Lux" Lewis, Willie "The Lion" Smith, Art Tatum, Duke Ellington, Thelonious Monk, Buddy Greco, Oscar Peterson, McCoy Tyner, Sun Ra, Keith Jarrett, and Herbie Hancock.
 A celesta provides the introduction to Someday You'll Be Sorry, a song Louis Armstrong recorded for RCA, and is featured prominently throughout the piece.
 A celesta is used by the pianist Russ Freeman on tracks from Chet Baker Sings (such as My Ideal and I Get Along Without You Very Well (Except Sometimes)).

-A number of recordings Frank Sinatra made for Columbia in the 1940s feature the instrument (for instance I'll Never Smile Again), as do many of his albums recorded for Capitol in the 1950s (In the Wee Small Hours, Close to You and Songs for Swingin' Lovers).
+A number of jazz ballads feature the instrument, such as recordings Frank Sinatra made for Columbia or The Pied Pipers in the 1940s (for instance I'll Never Smile Again and for the latter Dream), as do many of his albums recorded for Capitol in the 1950s (In the Wee Small Hours, Close to You and Songs for Swingin' Lovers).

 The use of celesta in jazz rapidly declined with the advent of the vibraphone.